Wayne Mueller, Chief

-Major Jay Alexander is the commander of the Regulatory Crimes Service (RCS), which is responsible for compliance, enforcement, evaluation, investigations, investigative support, and monitoring of the Regulatory Services Division (RSD) programs.
-He is also the program manager and liaison for all regulatory program investigations conducted by the Criminal Investigations Division (CID).
+Major Alexander is the commander of the Regulatory Compliance Service (RCS) which is responsible for compliance, eligibility, enforcement, evaluation, investigative support, and monitoring of Regulatory Services Division (RSD) programs.

 Major Alexander has been a police officer since 1993.
-He began his DPS career as a trooper in the Texas Highway Patrol.
-He promoted to sergeant and then to lieutenant before transferring to the Office of Inspector General, where he rose to the rank of captain.
+He began his DPS career as a trooper with the Texas Highway Patrol.
+He promoted to sergeant then to lieutenant before transferring to the Office of Inspector General, where he rose to the rank of captain.
 In 2010, he was selected for captain in the recently created RSD.
 In this position, he was responsible for oversight of building RCS.
 In 2012, he was appointed to major.

-Alexander is very proud and honored to lead such a highly effective and exceptional group of personnel.
+Major Alexander is honored to lead such a highly effective and exceptional group of personnel.
 He credits each of them for making RCS a success.
-He and the RCS team strive each day to fulfill the division's mission to protect and serve the citizens of Texas through proactive enforcement of program statutes and rules.
+Each day the RCS team strives to fulfill the division's mission to protect and serve the citizens of Texas through proactive enforcement of program statutes and rules.